Cataract Surgery Brisbane

 How is cataract treated ?

-The only proven treatment for cataract is surgery.
+The only proven treatment for cataracts is cataract surgery.
 Through micro incisions, an opening is made in the lens bag.
 The opaque lens is then broken into small fragments with ultrasound and removed from the eye.
 Next, a transparent artificial lens (intra-ocular lens: IOL) is inserted into the lens bag.
 The focusing power of each lens implant is specific to each eye and highly precise measurements are taken of the eye before surgery to determine the exact lens strength for your eye.

 WHAT WILL I EXPERIENCE DURING CATARACT SURGERY